2016 Geylang stabbing death: Investigation and arrest

 The police classified Goh's death as murder and a team led by Assistant Superintendent of Police (ASP) Thinagaran Krishnasamy from CID took charge of the investigations.
 They interviewed the customers and stallholders of the coffee shop, who all recognised the elderly attacker by his nickname "Hong Qigong" (洪七公 Hóng Qìgōng), a name which meant "chief of beggars" in Chinese.
 The old man "Hong Qigong" was a neighbourhood character and karang guni man who often roamed the streets of Geylang to collect trash, mainly cardboard and cans, to re-sell for money.
 He was also known to often sleep in the streets, either under the MRT tracks or park areas.

 The CID police investigators, with help from officers of the Geylang neighbourhood police station, spent the next twelve days to trace the identity and whereabouts of the man, whom they eventually identified as Toh Sia Guan (卓谢源 Zhuó Xièyuán), a 64-year-old Singaporean.
 Toh was eventually sighted at the Labrador Park MRT station and he was subsequently arrested on 21 July 2016, nearly two weeks after he allegedly killed Goh.
 Toh was charged with murder two days after his arrest, and at the courtroom where Toh was charged, Goh's bereaved family were all present to have a glimpse of his attacker.
 Goh's elder daughter told reporters outside the court that they had never seen Toh before.
 After he was charged, Toh was brought back to the crime scene to assist the police with investigations.

-The case of Toh was not the first case of homicide to happen in July 2016 itself.
-There were four other high-profile killings (including the Gardens by the Bay murder case) that occurred within that month itself, and except for one case, all suspects from these other three cases were arrested and charged with murder.
+The case of Toh was not the first case of homicide to happen in July 2016.
+There were four other high-profile killings that occurred within that month, and except for one case, all suspects from these other three cases were arrested and charged with murder.
 In light of the killings, the police expressed that every person arrested would face the full brunt of law and the police would spare no effort to bring these offenders to justice.